 Baker Hughes operates a Best-in-Class global ethics and compliance program which is designed to detect and prevent violations of allapplicable anti-bribery laws throughout its operations.
 Failure to comply with the FCPA is not tolerated.
 Any employee who engages inconduct that results in a violation of the FCPA is subject to discipline, which can include his or her employment termination.
 Penaltiesfor violating the FCPA and other anti-bribery laws can be severe for both Baker Hughes and individual(s) involved.
 These penalties mayinvolve large fines and even imprisonment.

 Interpreting the FCPA is sometimes challenging because many situations potentially covered by the FCPA fall into unclear or “gray”areas.
 This Guide provides many illustrative examples to facilitate the reader’s understanding and compliance with the FCPA.
 Theseexamples were carefully chosen to illustrate some of the most common and significant risk areas of the FCPA - issues that BakerHughes must successfully address every day.
 All Baker Hughes employees acting on behalf of Baker Hughes (referenced in this Guide as“Employees”), agents, consultants, certain distributors, and representatives (collectively referenced in this Guide as “Representatives”)and joint venture partners must fully comply with the provisions of the FCPA.
-For Employees, compliance with the FCPA, other applicablelaws, Baker Hughes’ Core Values (Integrity, Teamwork, Performance and Learning), and the Baker Hughes Business Code of Conduct is acondition of continued employment.
+For Employees, compliance with the FCPA, other applicablelaws, Baker Hughes’ Core Values (Integrity, Teamwork, Performance, Learning and Courage), and the Baker Hughes Business Code of Conduct is acondition of continued employment.